Table of Contents

 - There are special puppy milk replacement formulas sold in stores.

-- Egg yolks and unflavored gelatin can be added to puppy formula to help a puppy thrive.
+- Egg yolks and unflavored gelatin can be added to homemade puppy formula to help a puppy thrive.

 Not All Milks Are Equal